kreuzwerker/yess/README.md

     "subject": "CN=mrs. c"
   }
 ],
-"Threshold": 2
+"threshold": 2
 }
 ```

 ### Combining

-Next the metadata is piped into `yess` like this: `cat result.json | yess combine`. `yess` presents the list of candidate devices and asks the user to insert at least _threshold_ Yubikeys out of this list one-by-one and enter their respective PINs.
+Next the metadata is piped into `yess` like this: `cat result.json | yess combine`. `yess` presents the list of candidate devices and asks the user to insert at least 2 Yubikeys (= the threshold from above) out of this list one-by-one and enter their respective PINs.
 After this succeeds, `yess` outputs the secret on `stdout`.

 ## Protocol details